Best for low interest

 Rewards rate

-Your initial security deposit becomes your credit limit, and with the First Progress Platinum Prestige, this can be any amount from $200 to $2,000.
+Your initial security deposit becomes your credit limit, and with the First Progress Platinum Prestige, this amount can be anywhere from $200 to $2,000.
 If you decide to deposit more than $200, your security deposit must be at least $350.
-We suggest going for the high end of this range if you can because it’ll be less challenging to keep your credit utilization at or below the recommended level.
+We suggest going for the high end of this range if you can, because it’ll be less challenging to keep your credit utilization at or below the recommended level.
 Keeping a low credit utilization ratio will help improve your credit score faster, which can be challenging with a lower limit.
 The general guideline is to keep this ratio under 30 percent, but the minimum $200 credit limit means you’ll need to keep your balance below a mere $60.

 Still, $2,000 isn’t the highest initial credit limit on the secured card market.
-Some of even the best secured credit cards offer well over the $2,000 to $2,500 credit limit you’ll typically find, such as the BankAmericard® Secured Credit Card, and it’s up to $4,900 deposit-backed limit.
+Some of even the best secured credit cards offer well over the $2,000 to $2,500 credit limit you’ll typically find, such as the BankAmericard® Secured Credit Card*, and its up to $4,900 deposit-backed limit.

 First Progress reports to all three major credit bureaus (Experian, Equifax and TransUnion) each month, so you’ll be able to improve on your credit standing provided you use your card responsibly.